carreracarlosglobant/Marvel/README.md

 ## Licence 📄

-This project is under MIT licence - [LICENSE.md](LICENSE.md) for more detail
+This project is under MIT License - [LICENSE.md](LICENSE) for more detail

 ## Thanks for reading me 🎁